humanplusplus/EarEEG_DemoApp/README.md

 We chose to build this demo because **earEEG** technology allows convenient and mobile recording of brain activity.
 Unlike traditional EEG, it can be worn daily and unobtrusively, making it an excellent tool for studying focus during real-world tasks (e.g., reading, listening, working).

-👉 Check out our project on [ChallengeRocket](https://challengerocket.com/hackyeah-2025/works/eareeg-demo-aplikacji-mobilnej-a5c19c#go-pagecontent).
+👉 Check out our 1st project from HackYeah2020 on [ChallengeRocket](https://challengerocket.com/hackyeah-2025/works/eareeg-demo-aplikacji-mobilnej-a5c19c#go-pagecontent)!

 ## App examples